-1. Brush most of the dust off with a camelhair brush or use a dust-free blower.
+- 1. Brush most of the dust off with a camelhair brush or use a dust-free blower. - 2.
+Wrap a lens tissue around a swab and soak it in lens cleaning solution.
+The tissue should be damp but not dripping.

-- 2. Wrap a lens tissue around a swab and soak it in lens cleaning solution.
-The tissue should be damp but not dripping. - 3.
-Gently wipe the surface using a figure eight motion.
-Repeat until the blemish is removed.
+3. Gently wipe the surface using a figure eight motion.
+Repeat until the blemish is removed. lean the lens only if absolutely required.

-6.4.2 Clean the Lamp Reflector
+6.4.2 Cleaning the Lamp Reflector